 This curriculum is being designed to assist students with personal interests and career direction.

-- Centers of Excellence programs – in all high schools by 2011
+- Centers of Excellence programs – Currently in all high schools.

 This unique program allows high school students to simultaneously earn high school credit, college credit, and industry certification, thereby better preparing students both for in-demand jobs and continuing education opportunities.
 By mandate of the Florida legislature, (Senate Bill 1232, Florida Chapter 2007-216) all high schools in Pinellas County are required to offer at least one Center of Excellence program by 2011, and each program will be directly matched up to jobs and careers in the county which are in demand and forecast growth.